 - Pour the wet ingredients into the dry ingredients and stir a few times with a large spatula until batter starts to come together.
 Pour in the sprinkles and continue to mix gently until everything is incorporated.
 Cover dough and chill in the refrigerator for at least 1 hour and up to 3 days.

 - When you are ready to roll the cookie dough, get out a large dinner plate.
-Using a 1/2 teaspoon measure, roll cookie dough into balls and press the tops into additional sprinkles, if desired.
+Using a ½ teaspoon measure or mini cookie scoop with a trigger, roll cookie dough into balls and press the tops into additional sprinkles, if desired.
 Place rolled balls on plate, then refrigerate dough balls for an additional 15 minutes before baking.

 - While dough balls chill, line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.
-Preheat the oven to 350ºF.
+Preheat the oven to 350ºF (177ºC).